 Expats doing business in Cyprus will find themselves in a relaxed and internationally minded working environment.
 The island has a long history of doing business with foreigners, so locals are generally open to and welcoming of expat business partners.
 Trust and personal relationships are at the core of business in Cyprus.

-Cyprus ranked 57th out of 190 countries in the World Bank’s 2019 Ease of Doing Business Survey, scoring particularly high in the areas of resolving insolvency (26th), protecting minority investors (38th) and trading across borders (49th).
-The country scored poorly in the categories of dealing with construction permits (126th) and enforcing contracts (138th).
+Cyprus ranked 54th out of 190 countries in the World Bank’s 2020 Ease of Doing Business Survey, scoring particularly high in the areas of protecting minority investors (21st), paying taxes (29th) and resolving insolvency (31st).
+The island fell short, however, in categories such as enforcing contracts (142nd) and dealing with construction permits (125th).

-English is largely spoken in the business world, but proficiency in Greek is undeniably useful.
+English is largely spoken in the business world, but proficiency in Greek is highly useful.

 Conservative dark suits for men, while women should wear a conservative dress or business suit.